 The interior of the tent has two pockets.
-One pocket is next to the door and ideal for holding small items.
+One pocket is beside the door and is ideal for holding small items.
 The light-colored pocket overhead claims to disperse the light from your headlamp at night.
 I tested my headlamp in the pocket but ended up taking it out and wearing it while working in the tent.
 My Fenix HM50R is a bright light, but I found that not enough light was “dispersed” to be useful in lighting the area around me.

 The Fly on the Nemo tent is 10D Silnylon, and the floor is 15D Silnylon.
 I would not call the fabric tough, but it will hold up on extended backpacking trips if you take care of your gear.

-The tent Fly's seams are sealed, and the Fly combined with the high bathtub floor makes this tent pretty weather resistant.
+The tent Fly’s seams are sealed, and the Fly, combined with the high bathtub floor, makes this tent pretty weather resistant.
 I have used it in constant, steady rain and thunderstorms, and it has kept me dry, even during high winds.

 Tent poles are made from Aluminum DAC Featherlite components, and I appreciate the tight elastic cords, which is not always the case in today’s tents.
 The tent frame uses a hub and spoke structure, and the ends of the poles have small round nubs that clip into two clips on the back of the tent and through a small grommet hole on the front ground loop.

-Nemo Hornet P1 – Post Hike Thoughts
+Nemo Hornet P1 – Summary

 - Weight: Two pounds makes it one of the lightest semi-freestanding tents.

-- Room: Innovative touches like the Flybar and body extension attachment lines to it's Fly make it a roomy one-person tent.
+- Room: Innovative touches like the Flybar and body extension attachment lines to its Fly make it a roomy one-person tent.